 Learning a foreign language to GCSE level gives our students a broader, more balanced curriculum and can contribute towards the English Baccalaureate.
 Foreign language skills are essential for travel, tourism, business and for many international links in the world of work.
+French is the language of diplomacy and art, love and reason and is a highly valued global language.

 The GCSE French course provides a firm foundation for advanced language study in combination with other subjects in the Sixth Form and in Higher Education.
-Foreign language learning gives valuable insights into the culture, society and attitudes of our European partners and the communication skills which are developed are important in their own right and will benefit all students of French.
+Foreign language learning gives valuable insights into the culture, society and attitudes of our European and international partners and the communication skills which are developed are important and will benefit all students of French.

 Most students are expected to follow a GCSE language course.
 Students currently studying one language will continue with the same language.
-Students currently studying two languages can either continue with both, or choose one.
+Students currently studying two languages can either continue with both or choose one.